radovanne3/google-drive-api-clj/README.md

 `java -jar google-drive-api-clj-0.1.0-standalone.jar --cfp <path_to_credentials.json_file> <subcommand>
 [--<subcommand_flag_argument>] [<subcommand_positional_argument]`

+`cfp` stands for `credentials-file-path` and we can use it to specify path to the credentials.json file each time when we invoke a command.
+Alternatively, we can set the `GOOGLE_DRIVE_CREDENTIALS_ABSOLUTE_PATH` environment variable and path to credentials file will be taken from its value.

 ## Options

 Here we will list all functionalities this application has to offer: